VallariAg/Blog/content/blog/scopeInJS/index.md

 ```
 This code outputs `6` five times. *How?* The loop stops when `i <= 5`, which will be first true when `i = 6`.
 So, all `timers` run after the completion of the loop (even `setTimeout(.., 0)`).

 Why *didn't* each setTimeout captures it's own copy of `i` (making result `1 2 3 4 5`)?
-Though each `setTimeout` is defined seperately in each loop iteration, they are closed over the same shared scope, which has only one `i`.
-Think of it's equalent using `setTimeout` *without loop* and incrementing a variable 5 times.
+Though each `setTimeout` is defined separately in each loop iteration, they are closed over the same shared scope, which has only one `i`.
+Think of its equivalent using `setTimeout` *without loop* and incrementing a variable 5 times.

 Let's understand this more by changing the loop to print `1 2 3 4 5`.